Dav-C/board-game-tools/readme.md

   list in <code>config/settings.py</code>
 - start the django development server using the command <code>manage.py runserver 0.0.0.0:8000</code>
-- using your preferred device, on the same local network as the django development server, navigate to:http://<code>your ip</code>/login where 'your ip' is the ip address of the computer running the django development server.
+- using your preferred device, on the same local network as the django development server, navigate to http://<code>your ip</code>/login where 'your ip' is the ip address of the computer running the django development server.